kastle-lab/kastle-drawbridge/modules/knowledge-graphs/02-modeling-fundamentals/01-modeling-fundamentals.md

 `Competency Questions` (CQs) are questions formatted in natural language that aid in defining the scope and requirements in knowledge representation.

 These questions allow ontology engineer(s) to appropriately process and organize the requirements for the ontology, ensuring it is equipped with all of the information it needs.
-Additonally, it is used for verification of the ontology in the later stages.
+Additionally, it is used for verification of the ontology in the later stages.

 ## [Key Notions](./05-key-notions.md)